terryds/terryds/README.md

 - got into ycombinator at age 21
 - got into Global Shapers by WEF in 2021
 - chatbot SaaS becomes profitable and self-sustaining, yet failed to become the fast-growing potential unicorn
-- currently exploring new ideas and validating
+- currently exploring new ideas and validating things